DB7-CourseNotes/QuorseNotes/README.md

-# QuorseNotes
+# Quarto Course Notes

-Course notes and slides in the same file, facilitated by Quarto
+Course notes and slides in the same file, facilitated by Quarto.